 For dynamic imaging, the above process is repeated many times, which gives several thousand images per second.
 In blood flow imaging, we are interested in locating blood vessels.
 One of the main issues lies in the removal of the clutter signal, typically the signal scattered from tissues, as it introduces major artifacts [3].
 Ultrafast ultrasonography allows to overcome this issue, thanks to the very high frame rate.
-Temporal filters [2, 14, 15], based on high-pass filtering the data to remove clutter signals, have shown limited success in cases when the clutter and blood velocities are close.
+Temporal filters [2, 14, 15], based on high-pass filtering the data to remove clutter signals, have shown limited success in cases when the clutter and blood velocities are close (typically of the order of $10^{-2} \,\mathrm{m \cdot s^{-1}}$), or even if the blood velocity is smaller than the clutter velocity.
 A spatio-temporal method based on the singular value decomposition (SVD) of the data was proposed in [8] to overcome this drawback, by exploiting the different spatial coherence of clutter and blood scatterers.
+Spatial coherence is understood as similar movement, in direction and speed, in large parts of the imaged zone.
+Tissue behaves with higher spatial coherence when compared to the blood flow, since large parts of the medium typically move in the same way, while blood flow is concentrated only in small vessels, which do not share necessarily the same movement direction and speed.
+This explains why spatial properties are crucial to perform the separation.

 In this work, we provide a detailed mathematical analysis of ultrasound ultrafast imaging.
-Up to our knowledge, this is the first mathematical paper addressing the important challenges of this emerging and very promising modality.
+To our knowledge, this is the first mathematical paper addressing the important challenges of this emerging and very promising modality.
+Even though in this work we limit ourselves to formalize the existing methods, the mathematical analysis provided gives important insights, which we expect will lead to improved reconstruction schemes.